 With this dialog it is possible to choose which model of turntable to use for each rotating axis (polar and azimuth).
-The software can take full control of the Outline ET250-3D, the LinearX LT360, the FangBo FT360 turntables or the Four Audio ELF robot.
+The software can take full control of the Outline ET250-3D, the LinearX LT360, the FangBo FT360 turntables, the Four Audio ELF robot or Audiomatica Open Source Turntable (CLIO Open).
 It supports also (limited to the polar rotation) a TTL pulse control (using the Digital IO of the QCBox Model 5 or, if present, the Parallel Port of the PC) which can be used to trigger the Outline ET/ST turntable or any other device.
 Using the combo box it is possible to choose which turntable model to use and its settings.